 So, keep your contact form as simple as possible.
 You can still ask basic questions like: Name, Email, What service they’re interested in, what zip code they live in, etc. But keep it simple and sweet for their first commitment!

-For more information on what specifically to include on your pet business contact page, we’ve got all the deets and answers for you right here!
+For more information on what specifically to include on your pet business contact page, we’ve got all the deets and answers for you on our blog on what to include on your pet business website contact page!

 What can this do for your business?
-Well… you can save time in your process or client communication, you can weed out clients that wouldn’t be a good match for your business, you can increase website traffic, and you can inspire action takers and new clients to convert!
+Well… you can save time in your process or client communication, you can weed out clients that wouldn’t be a good match, you can increase website traffic, and you can inspire action takers and new clients to convert!
 (Oh… not to mention helping you out on those search engine rankings… hello SEO!)

-For ideas on what to blog about, head on over to get your hands on our FREE Blog Post Ideas for Pet Businesses, which includes TONS of blog post ideas plus the 14 specific topics you need to have on your pet service business blog (whether you’re a dog walker, pet sitter, dog trainer, pet photographer - this is for you!).
+For ideas on what to blog about, head on over to get your hands on our FREE Blog Post Ideas for Pet Businesses, which includes TONS of blog post ideas, plus the 14 specific topics you need to have on your pet service business blog (whether you’re a dog walker, pet sitter, dog trainer, or pet photographer).

 P.S.
-We also have our official 2022 List of Pet Holidays up and live on the blog (2023 blog post coming soon) if you’re planning your pet business content for the New Year!
+Our official 2024 List of Pet Holidays is up and live on the blog if you’re planning your pet business content for the New Year!